thehumane/Integration-of-mission-planner-c-BOT-GUI-with-google-maps/README.md

 The industry standard for consumer mapping is Google Maps.
 Since there are no C++ APIs for Google Maps, this presents a problem for Qt developers.
 Here comes Qt's WebEngineView, which offers a QML-based embedded web browser window powered by Chromium.
 A Google Map may be smoothly included in a QML application using WebEngineView.
 Google's services, including those for navigation, search, and information, are included with Google Maps

+# Motivation and Solution

+There are various native ways to integrate maps into a Qt application, including the Location module and map plugin system.
+The following map plugins are available and shipped with Qt: Mapbox, Open Street Maps, Here, and ESRI.
+One may argue that these plugins are better because they are all written in C++, have a shared Qt/QML API, and provide map caching.
+Additionally, Qt map plugins consume fewer system resources than the WebEngineView method employed here to display a Google map.
+However, certain applications require Google Maps due to factors like quality, features, or cache value.

+Basically, it works best to load an external HTML file containing the javascript code required to load the map into QWebView.
+By using this technique, you may create JavaScript methods that can manage the map (markers, etc.) inside an HTML file, which you can then quickly call from Qt code.